chris-pearce/scally/layout/README.md

 ![alt text](https://s3.amazonaws.com/uploads.hipchat.com/33649/339750/MqznltXDsqcf1Y5/Manchester%20City%20Council%20Homepage.png "Manchester City Council home page at desktop size")

-We can identify many instances of where layout modules can be used.
-Let's take the top portion of the home page at it's desktop view:
+We can identify many instances where layout modules can and should be used..
+Let's take the top portion of the home page at its desktop view:

 ![alt text](https://s3.amazonaws.com/uploads.hipchat.com/33649/339750/lei9leil3sLgGVq/Manchester%20City%20Council%20Homepage%20header.png "Manchester City Council home page header at desktop size")

-Here is where you would use the container:
+You would use the container here:

 ![alt text](https://s3.amazonaws.com/uploads.hipchat.com/33649/339750/0XqjkbzQbQh5Sg2/Group.png "Manchester City Council home page header container examples")

 The black boxes represent the default container.
-The red boxes represent modifiers of the default container which make the container go full bleed to the edges of it's container, which in this case is the main viewport.
+The red boxes represent modifiers of the default container which will allow the container to be full bleed, in this case it means the container will expand to the edges of the main viewport.

 **The HTML**